 - If your incision bleeds, lie down and put pressure on it for 30 minutes.

 You should eat a heart-healthy diet, exercise, and follow a healthy lifestyle.
-Your doctor can refer you to other health care providers who can help you learn about exercise and healthy foods that will fit into your lifestyle.
+Your provider can refer you to other health experts who can help you learn about exercise and healthy foods that will fit into your lifestyle.